 - Class: Mammalia

 Jaguarundi Distribution, Habitat, and Ecology

-Furthermore, this feline prefers to inhabit low-lying areas of the brush in close proximity to streams or small rivers.
-Such habitats range from wet grasslands to dry forests.
+This holds true since most individuals prefer to inhabit low-lying areas of the brush.
+But, these must also be in close proximity to streams or small rivers.
+Although this limits its areas of habitation, it does include habitats ranging from wet grasslands to dry forests.

 Human encroachment forced the Jaguarundi to adapt, however.
 Some also live in dense tropical regions, and at altitudes as high as 10,500 ft (3,200 m).
 Despite the intense activity, some have even been spotted in the vicinity of the Guiana Space Center, in French Guiana.